Derbyshire is the perfect place to explore for people of all abilities.

 - Cromford Mill, Cromford, DE4 3RQ, tel: 01629 343050

-These visitor centres all have trampers available for hire by people with limited mobility, aged 16 years or above.
+These visitor centres all have trampers (all-terrain mobility scooters) available for hire by people with limited mobility, aged 16 years or above.

 A tramper can be hired during each centre's normal opening hours.
 Booking is essential.